hicarrie/holbertonschool-low_level_programming/0x17-dynamic_libraries/README.md

-# 0x16.
-C - Doubly linked lists
+# 0x17.
+C - Dynamic libraries
 ## Project Requirements
 - Formatted with Betty style standards
 - Compiled with gcc 4.8.4 (C90) using the flags `-Wall` `-Werror` `-Wextra` and `-pedantic`